Brain Chemistry Panel

 - Blood test*

-- This test also requires blood work.
-A lab requisition form and necessary instructions will be sent along with the test kit.
-Take this form to a local LabCorp Patient Service Center.
-A trained professional will take your blood and mail the blood work directly to our lab.
+- This test also requires a blood draw.
+A lab requisition form and necessary instructions will be emailed to you from DHA Laboratory.
+Take the requisition form to a local LabCorp Patient Service Center.
+A trained professional will take your blood and mail the blood work directly to the lab.

 All tests are authorized and reviewed by a physician from our partner laboratory.